woocommerce/woocommerce/tests/README.md

 ## Running Tests

-Simply change to the plugin root directory and type:
+Change to the plugin root directory and type:

     $ vendor/bin/phpunit